SvetlanaM/SvetlanaM/README.md

 - :desktop_computer: I’m currently working as **Software Engineer @ Kompilator**
 - :woman_health_worker: I’m looking to collaborate on eHealth projects
-- :hugs: I’m able to help you start your IT career.
+- :hugs: I’m able to help you start your IT dream.
 Ask me about **Web/Mobile Development**
-- :dancing_women: I am team player always ready to help If I am able
 - 📫  How to reach me: svetlana@margetova.eu

 <br />